Personal Data Protection or What Should We Worry About and Protect fromTechnology

 Do not use two-factor SMS authentication

 From the security point of view, two-factor verification is an excellent idea as it makes every hacker's life more complicated.
 However, if a thief steals your phone, they can put your sim in another phone and request an SMS code to reset the password to all your accounts.
 As an alternative, you can use an authentication app, such as Authy or Google Authenticator, or a hardware token like YubiKey.
-In any case, the SMS verification is still better than no protection at all whether you're using an SMS reminder as a business or as an individual.
+In any case, SMS verification is still better than no protection at all whether you're using an SMS reminder as a business or as an individual.

 Stay secure even if you are away from home